ccao-data/report-model-benchmark/README.md

 help the CCAO make two decisions:

 1. Which GBDT framework to use for its 2024 automated valuation models
-2. Whether or not to purchase additional hardware (a GPU) in order to improve model training speed
+2. Whether or not to purchase or rent additional hardware (a GPU) in order to improve model training speed

 Below are the results of our tests.